As a whole

 - He Who Fights Monsters: They formed the Council so they wouldn't be oppressed by the government...resulting in them becoming an oppressive government.

-- Hoist by His Own Petard: What led to the Council of Ricks being overthrown/murdered by Rick C-137 in "The Rickshank Redemption".
-Rick was originally only planning to bring down the Galactic Federation (which actually would have been a good thing for the Citadel, which was created in the first place to hide from the Federation and other oppressive governments).
-However, the Citadel and the Council in particular earned his wrath by 1) messing up his original plan via SEAL Team Ricks breaking into the Federation right before he could get the info he needed to destroy it, 2) attempting to assassinate him, and 3) capturing "his" Morty and Summer when they were attempting to rescue him.
-The result was that Rick C-137 broke into the Citadel, killed the entire Council of Ricks, and pitted the Federation and the Citadel against each other, resulting in both factions suffering heavy casualties.
+- Hoist by His Own Petard: What leads to the Council of Ricks being overthrown/murdered by Rick C-137 in "The Rickshank Redemption".
+Rick is originally only planning to bring down the Galactic Federation, which actually would be a good thing for the Citadel considering it was created in the first place to hide from the Federation and other oppressive governments.
+However, the Citadel and the Council, in particular, earn his wrath by 1) messing up his original plan thanks to SEAL Team Ricks breaking into the Federation right before he can get the info he needs to destroy it, 2) attempting to assassinate him, and 3) capturing "his" Morty and Summer when they're trying to rescue him.
+The result is Rick C-137 breaking into the Citadel, killing the entire Council of Ricks, and pitting the Federation and the Citadel against each other, resulting in both factions suffering heavy casualties.

 - Lensman Arms Race: The Citadel polices the Portal Gun technology zealously, being willing to kill anyone, even other Ricks, who might expose the secret.
 Within the Citadel, the technology is strictly regulated, with attempts to homebrew the fluid that makes it work being illegal.
 Part of the reason C-137 is on their shit-list is that his reckless adventuring and Bomb Throwing Anarchist attitude risks compromising the formula and the secret to their enemies, such as the Galactic Federation.

-- Other Me Annoys Me: Neither C-137 Rick and Morty (i.e. the Rick and Morty the show follows) like their alternate versions but they especially dislike the Citadel.
+- Other Me Annoys Me: Neither C-137 Rick nor Morty (i.e. the Rick and Morty the show follows) like their various alternate selves that they meet, but they especially dislike the Citadel.
 Since they are "the Rickest Rick" and "the Mortyest Morty", this is unsurprising:

-- C-137 considers the Council to be Sell Outs who are Dramatically Missing the Point of their existence, and by "The Ricklantis Mixup", he mocks attempts to reconstruct the Citadel and dismisses them as a non-entity to his Morty:Rick C-137: I was never on board with the Citadel in the first place.
+- C-137 considers the Council to be Sell Outs who are Dramatically Missing the Point of their existence, and by "The Ricklantis Mixup", he mocks attempts to reconstruct the Citadel and dismisses them as a non-entity to his Morty:Rick C-137: We're done with the Citadel of Ricks.
+I was never on board with it in the first place.
 That's why I murdered everyone in charge and left it to rot.

 - C-137 Morty likewise doesn't like the Mortys he meets.
 He's especially annoyed by Lawyer Morty and the Morty captives in the Evil Dimension who blather on about him being "The One True Morty".
 All the ones he's met are essentially shallow parodies of himself.